-Reya Ahmed is a 24-year-old visual artist exploring feminism, queer identity and her experiences of growing up in a Bengali-Muslim household through an interdisciplinary crossroad of illustration, animation, architectural and editorial design.
-A lot of her creations are focused on women navigating spaces within the urban fabric and dealing with societal imposed binaries and heteronormative rituals.
-The women may be soft but at the same time revel in their strength, without either quality compromising the other.
-Since 2015, she has spearheaded an independent zine project, illustrated for prestigious editorial and literary publications, curated art for festivals, designed performance installations and been a part of indie short-film projects.
-The subversion of a religious gaze on gender is something that is a recurring element in her work.
+Reya Ahmed is an Indian visual-artist exploring feminism, queer identity, and her experiences of growing up in a Bengali-Muslim household through an interdisciplinary crossroad of illustration, animation, architectural and editorial design.
+A lot of their creations are focused on women navigating spaces within the urban fabric and dealing with societally imposed binaries and heteronormative rituals.
+Since 2015, she has spearheaded an independent zine project, illustrated for prestigious editorial and literary publications, curated art for festivals, designed performance installations, and been a part of indie short-film projects.
+The subversion of a religious gaze on gender is something that is a recurring element in their work.
 During the pandemic, she has taken an interest in studying Mughal and Persian miniatures to reimagine them in a way in which the women are not just objects of desire but subjects with agency and authority over their narratives.

 At present, she is developing a series of illustrations titled Miniature Women as a part of her fellowship grant from reFrame Institute of Art and Expression.

 Since 2020 she has been involved as an artistic consultant with The Queer Muslim Project, the largest LGBTQIA+ network for Muslims in South-Asia.